Privacy Policy

 7. Who your information is shared with

-More specifically, we may share your personal data with third parties in order to assist us:
+More specifically, we may share your personal data with third parties to assist us:

 - process your payments.
 If you use a credit or debit card to donate, buy a membership or purchase something from us we will pass your credit card details securely to our payment provider